Idrinth-s-Endless-Space-2-Mods/modvalidator/README.md

 ### Logic Validation

 Going through the base game files and the selected mod, a list of properties and modifiers is kept.
 Comparing those, it is checked that no unknown properties are modified.
 This prevents effects from unexpectedly not showing up because a property was slightly differently typed.

+#### Manually added subtypes

+Some types do not provide a way to find a parent type, even with that parent obviously existing and providing properties.
+Manually covered are currently:

+- ClassStarSystem is a parent of ClassColonizedStarSystem
+- ClassColonizedStarSystem is a parent of ClassExploitedStarSystem
+- ClassPlanet is a parent of ClassColonizedPlanet
+- ClassGarrison is a parent of ClassGarrisonFleet